-Over the past several weeks, we have been discussing the TCM view of the human body.
-At the core of this model is the notion that a set of three entities, call the functional entities, are responsible for producing and maintaining health.
+Over the past several weeks, we have been discussing the TCM view of the human body, which is the model taught At the core of this model is the notion that a set of three entities, call the functional entities, are responsible for producing and maintaining health.
 The three functional entities are:

 - The Five Fundamental Substances: The substances that give rise to and maintain life.
 They are: Qi (vital life energy), Xue (Blood), Jinye (Body Fluids), Jing (Essence), and Shen (Spirit).

 - Zang-fu: A set of 5 pairs of yin-yang organs that produce the Five Fundamental Substances.

 - Jing-luo (meridians): The channels that connect the Zang-fu organs and regulate the flow of the fundamental substances throughout the body.